microbit-drill/buggybit/README.md

 Some form of closure to each part of the project
 - micro:bit controller GUI as a probable need first
 - ultrasonic hardware interfacing

+## GUI
+micro:bit as a GUI to control the buggy and the aspects of user interface